-During 2021, the company made accounting policy changes which have been given effect in the 2021 audited financial results.
-The material changes include the reclassification of four portfolio investments to investments in associates based on the material proportion of ordinary shares held in in the entities as well as the assessment that the companies though not controlled by MJE, may be subject to significant influence by it.
+During 2021, the Company made accounting policy changes which have been given effect in the 2021 audited financial results.
+The material changes include the reclassification of four portfolio investments to investments in associates based on the material proportion of ordinary shares held in the entities as well as the assessment that the companies, though not controlled by MJE, may be subject to significant influence by it.

-The company also elected the IAS 28 exemption from applying the equity method of accounting to measure its investments in associates and instead to measure them at fair value through profit and loss (FVTPL) in accordance with IFRS 9.
-This had the effect of reclassifying one of these associates which was previously measured at fair value through other comprehensive income (FVTOCI) to FVTPL, and the unrealized losses and gains for this investment in prior years being reclassified to the profit and loss account from fair value reserves in equity.
+The Company also elected the IAS 28 exemption from applying the equity method of accounting to measure its investments in associates and instead to measure them at fair value through Profit and Loss (FVTPL) in accordance with IFRS 9.
+This had the effect of reclassifying one of these associates which was previously measured at fair value through Other Comprehensive Income (FVTOCI) to FVTPL, and the unrealized losses and gains for this investment in prior years being reclassified to the Profit and Loss account from fair value reserves in equity.

-The financial results for 2020 have been restated to conform with the current year presentation of the financial results.
-Please refer to notes 2, 3 and 24 to the audited financial statements for the year ended December 31, 2021 for further details on the changes to the company's accounting policies and financial statement restatements.
+The financial results for 2020 have been restated to conform with the current year presentation where applicable.
+Please refer to notes 2, 3 and 24 to the audited financial statements for the year ended December 31, 2021 for further details on the changes to the Company's accounting policies and financial statement restatements.